Description

 Use the GetLocalBounds

-method when you need to determine the local space boundaries of a GameObject
+method when you need to determine the local bounding box of a GameObject

-.
-This can be useful for collision detection, visibility checks, or other spatial queries that require knowledge of the object's size and shape in its local space.
+for purposes such as collision detection, visibility checks, or spatial queries within the object's local space.

 Example